How Bite Founder Lindsay McCormick Is Bringing Low-Waste To The Masses

 A long-time vegan, McCormick lives in SoCal with her boyfriend and Co-founder of Bite, Asher Hunt.
 In 2018 they had planned to leave LA, and live in their converted Sprinter van — selling Bite toothpaste bits in glass jars on the road.
 But when a promotional video went viral, the company’s sales soared and the duo decided to stay home and hit the gas on their shared business.

 These days, McCormick manages 10 employees but still produces all of Bite’s videos, ads, and social content.
-She’s always sure to share the company’s selling points — sleek packaging, clean look, quality ingredients — but she also hopes to send a bigger message about the importance of creating less trash.
+She’s always sure to share the company’s selling points — sleek packaging, clean look, quality (vegan) ingredients — but she also hopes to send a bigger message about the importance of creating less trash.

 “We were built on social media,” she says.
 “But we’re not just about being a toothpaste company.
 We are trying to get people to live a low-waste lifestyle.”